galenlim/hackthebox-htb-writeups/sauna.md

 ### Requesting For Encrypted Ticket From AS

-For Linux, [Impacket](https://github.com/SecureAuthCorp/impacket) is the go-to tool for pentesting Kerberos.
+For Linux, [Impacket](https://github.com/SecureAuthCorp/impacket) is one of the go-to tools for pentesting Windows services including Kerberos.

 `./GetNPUsers.py EGOTISTICAL-BANK.LOCAL/ -usersfile targetusers.txt -format john -outputfile hashes.asreproast`